- Dogs suitable for experienced owners

 Large breed dogs, as well as having large appetites, benefit from a different balance of nutrients including minerals and vitamins compared to smaller-breed dogs.
 The Alaskan Malamute dog breed is prone to bloating and stomach problems; smaller, more frequent meals can help minimise this risk.

 With a thick undercoat that can be as deep as two inches, together with a thick, coarse guard coat on top, the Malamute breed is well protected against severe, harsh weather.
-But in a centrally-heated house, there can be considerable shedding!
-Daily brushing will help to capture a lot of loose hair.
+In a centrally-heated house however there will be considerable shedding!
+Daily brushing will help to capture a lot of loose hair but you can’t be too houseproud if you live with a Malamute.